majick/entry/README.md

 Many features are able to be disabled or enabled through the server configuration file.
 An example file can be seen [here](https://sentrytwo.com/config).
 It is the file used in the primary Entry instance.

+If your server is having cache issues you can add `DO_NOT_CACHE=true` to your environment variables.
+Contrary to what its name suggests, files are still cached!
+Though they are cache only for a day and in a private cache.

+You can define a custom [CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) through the `CONTENT_SECURITY_POLICY` environment variable.

 ### API

 All API endpoints expect a `Content-Type` of `application/x-www-form-urlencoded`, but the server can convert JSON to `application/x-www-form-urlencoded` if you use `/api/json/{endpoint}` instead.